Law enforcement. A sometimes thankless profession.

 Do you REALLY want to have an appreciation, and show your appreciation for the work law enforcement does?

 Listen.
 Listen to your police officers.
 Provided you can get them to talk.

-From the street where the critical problems occur – police officers don’t feel they’re heard by Command for any number of reasons – personal, political, organizational, traditional.
-Even Command isn’t heard because of the typical disconnect of appreciation between civilian governance and law enforcement.
+From the street where the critical problems occur – police officers may not feel they’re heard by Command for any number of reasons – personal, political, organizational, traditional.

 It’s not public displays of appreciation we’re lacking.
 It’s the current culture lacking an appreciation for what cops do.

 We hold law enforcers to “a higher standard” than ordinary citizens.
 That produces extraordinary people – individuals willing to put themselves at risk for others – for society’s sake.
 They need people to listen.
 They deserve to be treated as the professionals they are.
 They deserve to be heard.